OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/07-relay-controlling-circuits.md

 1. First we'll have to find a place on the breadboard to place the buzzer, we chose row 1 and mounted the buzzer across the middle channel.
 	* Taking note where the cathode (+) and where the anode (-) is, we'll have to make sure the right wires go in the right terminal.
 1. Connect the anode of the buzzer to the `GND` rail on your breadboard with a jumper.
-The cathode will be getting signal, so we'll deal with that later
+The cathode will be getting signal, so we'll deal with that later.
 1. Next the SPDT switch needs to go into the breadboard, with each pin plugged into a different row.
 We chose row 5-7.
 1. Connect row 5 to the `GND` rail, and leave the other rows for now.